10 Tips for Remote Workers for Working from Home

 4. Reduce distractions

-When you work from home, you’re able to reduce distractions you would normally experience at an office, but you’re not free of all distractions at home.
+When you work from home, distractions can be a big issue.
 It’s a good idea to keep the TV off during work time and limit social media use that is unrelated to work.
 If you’re watching hundreds of cat videos on YouTube during the day, it might be time to do some self-reflection.

 You may also think you can have the TV on while you’re working, but multiple studies have proven that multitasking doesn’t work (and is even bad for you).
 If you want to watch recreational programming on TV during the day, schedule it as downtime and then turn it off when time is up, and you need to get things done.